What is the outlook for the US wealth management market?

 How is technology impacting the US wealth management market?

 Online brokers and robo-advisors are disrupting the wealth management industry.
-It’s been predicted that between $2.2 trillion and $3.7 trillion in assets will be managed with the support of robo-advisory services in 2020, which means there is more pressure on financial advisors to differentiate themselves.
+It’s been predicted that by 2025, $16 trillion in assets will be managed by robo-advisory services, which means there is more pressure on financial advisors to differentiate themselves.
 Technology continues to evolve, AI gets smarter and more processes are being automated – so why should clients continue to use human advisors?